bmc/brizzled/source/_posts/2012-02-14-simple-address-standardization.markdown

 ### The Maps API can "zoom out" if the address isn't valid

 If you give the Google Maps API a bad address, you can either get no data or "zoomed out" data.
-For instance, here's what you get for nonsense address:
+For instance, here's what you get for the nonsense address

-100 My Place, Foobar, XY
+"100 My Place, Foobar, XY".

 {% codeblock lang:ruby %}
 [1] pry(main)> require 'geocoder'